-WITH theatres, concert halls and arts centres – as well as many village halls – closed for the immediately foreseeable future, many are wondering what will happen to the vibrant, traditional, open air theatre season, so important to many in rural areas.
+WITH theatres, concert halls and arts centres – as well as village halls – closed for the immediately foreseeable future, many are wondering what will happen to the vibrant, traditional, open air touring play season, so important to theatre-lovers in rural areas.

-Here is a run-down of what the FTR can discover today, 30th March 2020.
+Here is a run-down of the latest plans today, 18th April 2020.

-Five companies, Illyria, The Lord Chamberlain’s Men, The Rude Mechanicals, Rain or Shine and Miracle, have announced the cancellation of their summer 2020 tours.
+Ten of the 11 touring companies, Chapterhouse Theatre, Festival Players, Folksy Theatre, The Handlebards, Illyria, The Lord Chamberlain’s Men, Miracle, The Pantaloons, Rain or Shine and The Rude Mechanicals have announced the cancellation of their summer 2020 tours, some postponing the productions until 2021.

 Illyria has cancelled its planned tours of The Further Adventures of Doctor Doolittle, Much Ado About Nothing and HMS Pinafore. www.illyria.co.uk